Misogynistic influencer Andrew Tate has left Romania for the US. So who is he?

 Why is his influence seen as so harmful?

-Tate has been accused of pedaling hateful views online and making his controversial lifestyle appealing to young and vulnerable audiences.
+Tate has been accused of pedalling hateful views online and making his controversial lifestyle appealing to young and vulnerable audiences.

 In one example of his many misogynistic online rants, Tate wrote in a post on X on February 19: “Still true.
 Hate me all you want.
 Women are all sex workers.”